Roger Clarke's Web-Site

 10 Enforce, and Accept Enforcement of, Liabilities and Sanctions

 Two other teams undertook similar studies in parallel with this author's project, with all three publications appearing in the space of nine months.
 A review of Zeng et al. (2019) and the source-documents that those authors analysed did not suggest the need for any re-framing or re-phrasing of the 10 Themes or the 50 Principles.
-A review of Jobin et al. (2019) found that, despite its formalised textual analysis of 84 documents, it failed to identify at least 16 of the 50 that appear in the set generated by the present study.
+A review of Jobin et al. (2019) found that, despite its formalised textual analysis of 84 documents, it omits more than a dozen of the 50 that appear in the set generated by the present study.
 The Jobin study did not detect any requirements relating to impact assessment, justification, stakeholder consultation and proportionality (9 principles), nor to complementariness to humans (2), and missed most aspects relating to human control of AI-based technology (5 principles).

-The 30 documents drawn on in this author's study were published variously by governmental organisations (9), corporations and industry associations (7), non-government organisations (6), academics (4), joint associations (2) and professional associations (2).
-Only sets that were available in the English language were used, resulting in a strong bias within the suite towards documents that originated in countries whose primary language(s) is or include English.
-The scope was nonetheless broad in geographical terms, with 11 from the USA, 9 from Europe, 6 from the Asia-Pacific, and 4 global in nature.
-In general, only the most recent version of documents available in March 2019 was used, except in the case of the European Commission, whose late 2018 draft and early 2019 final versions evidence material differences and were both significant.
+The 30 documents drawn on in this author's study were published variously by governmental organisations (9), non-government organisations (6), academics (4), corporations and industry associations (7), joint associations (2) and professional associations (2).
+The scope was broad in geographical terms, with 11 from the USA, 9 from Europe, 6 from the Asia-Pacific, and 4 global in nature.
+In general, only the most recent version of documents was used, except in the case of the European Commission, whose late 2018 draft and early 2019 final versions evidence material differences and were both significant.

-The OECD published guidelines after the completion of this author's original study.
+There are many ways in which the consolidated super-set of 50 Principles for Responsible AI can be applied.
+One way to use them, for example, is as a standard against which particular guidelines, codes and statutory requirements can be evaluated.
+The OECD published guidelines after the completion of the original study.
 When evaluated against the 50 Principles, the OECD document scored only 40%, despite the array of prior guidelines published long before the composition of that document (Clarke 2019e).
+A further document that can be analysed in this manner is the set of 72 requirements in Sherpa (2019b).

-This section reports on the insights provided by the study into the potential effectiveness of each of the source-documents.
+This section reports on the insights provided by the study into the potential effectiveness of each of the 30 source-documents used to create the super-set.
 Documents were scored liberally, in order to avoid unreasonably low scoring due to only partial or qualified coverage.
-This was particularly important in the case of principles that comprise more than one element.
+This was particularly important in the case of those principles that have a degree of complexity or richness.

-Some commonalities exist across some of the source documents.
+Some commonalities exist within the set of source documents.
 Overall, however, the main impression is of sparseness, with remarkably limited consensus.
-Despite the liberal scoring, the 30 documents reflected on average only 10 of the 50 Principles.
+Despite the liberal scoring, each of the 30 documents reflected on average only about 10 of the 50 Principles.
 Moreover, only 3 source-documents achieved moderately high scores - 46% for Marx (1998), 58% for EC (2018) and 74% for EC (2019).

 Apart from these three outliers, the mean was a very low 17%, range 8%-34%.
-When assessed from the other direction, each of the 50 Principles was reflected in, on average, only 6 of the 30 documents (21%), range 1-15 of 30 but with an outlier, which was:
+When assessed from the other direction, each of the 50 Principles was reflected in, on average, just over 6 of the 30 documents (21%), range 1-15 of 30 but with one outlier, which was:

 There was limited consensus even on quite fundamental requirements.
 For example: